 Sandra Shevey visited some Austrian markets.
-The Naschmarkt in Vienna was of course on top of her list.
+The Innsbruck market was one of it.
 So, what does she have to say about it?

 Copyright 2010 Sandra Shevey All Rights Reserved

 Sandra Shevey runs tours around local markets worldwide. http://sandrashevey.tripod.com

 Hospitality courtesy of the Austrian National Tourist Office, www.austria.info

 , Food & Wine